KPRoche/quantum-raspberry-tie/README.md

 ## Customizing the code for your use
 You will need to use the IBMQ.save_account() method to store your API token on your Raspberry Pi.
-Download the source code for the QuantumRaspberryTie program and it code should be ready to run!
+Download the source code for the QuantumRaspberryTie program and the code should be ready to run!
-Be sure to download the OPENQASM files as well (_expt.qasm_ & _expt16.qasm_) for the probram and put it in the same directory as your source file.
+Be sure to download the OPENQASM files as well (_expt.qasm_ & _expt16.qasm_) for the probram and put them in the same directory as your source file.

 # Versions
 There is now a single version of the code, which can run in one of two modes.